-A warehouse is a dynamic operation and can show a very profitable return on investment, more than many people realise.
+A warehouse is a dynamic operation and can deliver a more profitable return on investment than many people realise.

-- The first is to allow for the creation of buffer stocks to smooth out fluctuations in supply and demand, which is essential for maintaining good customer service.
+The first is to house buffer inventory to smooth out fluctuations in supply and demand.
+This is essential for companies to maintain good customer service.
 Happy customers bring repeat business with lower costs and more profit.

-- The second is in building up investment stocks; examples are commodities like coffee, where prices fluctuate on a global scale, and stock can be held to be sold when the price is most favourable.
+The second is in building up investment stocks.
+Examples include commodities like coffee, where prices fluctuate on a global scale, and stock can be held to be sold when the price is favourable.

 When inventory is accumulated like this on a large scale, it’s usually held in a specialised storage warehouse (see the next section of this article), rather than in a distribution centre.

 Thirdly, inside the organisation a warehouse assists in the most effective use of capital and labour within the manufacturing and supply units.
 It helps keep overtime charges down and allows a company to buy and stock more supplies when prices from the supplier are more favourable.